salman-abedin/tide/README.md

 # tide: A minimal Transmission CLI Client

-tide is a minimal TUI for the BitTorrent client [Transmission](https://transmissionbt.com/)
+tide is a minimal TUI for the BitTorrent client [Transmission](https://transmissionbt.com/) written in POSIX shellscript.

 ## Features